Dune London

 Dune London is a British shoe manufacturer and retailer.
 Its product line include shoes for women, men, and children as well as fashion accessories.

 Dune was founded by Daniel Rubin in 1992.
-His grandfather was a shoemaker who migrated to the UK from Lithuania in 1895.
+His grandfather was a shoemaker who migrated to the UK from Russia in 1895.
 Together with his three sons, they started a workshop in London's Whitechapel.
 It was established as a small concession store situated at London's Oxford Street.

 As of 2022, Dune has "over 350 store locations worldwide".
 The company claims that a pair of shoes undergoes more than 120 processes.